James Augustine Healy: Biography

-Early life

 Family

 James Healy was born in Jones County, Georgia, on April 6, 1830.
 His father, Michael Morris Healy (1796–1850), was a native of County Roscommon, Ireland who became a wealthy cotton planter after settling in Georgia.
 Healy owned more than 1,500 acres of land near the Ocmulgee River as well as 49 to 60 enslaved people.
 James's mother was a mixed-race enslaved woman named Mary Eliza (c.
 1813–1850), whom Michael had purchased for $3,700 along with her family.
-He took Mary Eliza as his common-law wife in 1829.
+He took Mary Eliza as his common-law wife.

 James was the eldest of their ten children.
 His siblings were: